 Numbers represent search interest relative to the highest point on the chart for the given region and time.
 A value of 100 is the peak popularity for the term.
 A value of 50 means that the term is half as popular.
 Likewise, a score of 0 means the term was less than 1% as popular as the peak.

-See in which location your bitcoin was most popular during the specified time frame.
-Values are calculated on a scale from 0 to 100, where 100 is the location with the most popularity as a fraction of total searches in that location, a value of 50 indicates a location which is half as popular, and a value of 0 indicates a location where the term was less than 1% as popular as the peak.
+See the location in which bitcoin was most popular during the specified time frame.
+Values are calculated on a scale from 0 to 100, where 100 is the location with the most popular as a fraction of total searches in that location, a value of 50 indicates a location which is half as popular, and a value of 0 indicates a location where the term was less than 1% as popular as the peak.

 Note: A higher value means a higher proportion of all queries, not a higher absolute query count.
 So a tiny country where 80% of the queries are for “bitcoin” will get twice the score of a giant country where only 40% of the queries are for “bitcoin”.